 Reach for this book when your child starts asking why people have to leave their homes or why some groups are treated unfairly in history.
 It is a gentle but honest introduction to the Holocaust, focusing on a Jewish family's journey to safety during the 1930s.
 Clara and her family must make the difficult choice to leave their life in Austria behind and cross the mountains into Switzerland.
 Through this story, children see how courage and family love can shine even during scary times.
 It provides a safe space to discuss historical prejudice and the concept of a refugee without being overly graphic.
 You might choose this to help build empathy for immigrants or to introduce your child to Jewish history in a way that emphasizes resilience and hope.

-The book addresses the Holocaust and antisemitism through a secular, historical lens.
+The book depicts instances of antisemitic discrimination, such as the family's shop being boycotted and vandalized with anti-Jewish slurs.
+While the story focuses on escape, it acknowledges the dangers faced by Jewish people during this period.
+Parents should be aware that the book depicts instances of antisemitism, which may prompt questions about prejudice and discrimination.
 The approach is direct regarding the unfairness of the laws but stays focused on the escape rather than the camps.
 The resolution is hopeful as the family reaches safety.

 An elementary student (2nd to 4th grade) who is curious about World War II history or who is experiencing a major life transition, such as moving to a new country or school, and needs to see a model of family unity.

 Read cold is fine, but parents should be ready to explain what the Nazi party was, as the book assumes some basic understanding of the historical context of the 1930s.
-A child asking, "Why are those people being mean to that family just because they are Jewish?" or a child expressing fear about "bad guys" in history.
+A child expressing fear about "bad guys" in history.

 Younger children will focus on the adventure of the mountain crossing and the sadness of leaving toys behind.
 Older children will begin to grasp the systemic injustice and the gravity of what would have happened if they stayed.